Delta Air Lines Inc Earnings - Q1 2026 Analysis & Highlights

 • Operational Performance and Challenges

-• Reliability and recovery challenges not meeting Delta's high standards consistently, particularly following severe weather.
+• Reliability and recovery not meeting consistently high standards following severe weather, with full team attention focused on improvement.

 • Operational resilience improvement as a top focus with confidence in delivering improvement in both operational and cost performance in the second half of the year.